TeslaRam/2TSort/README.md

 I showed it to my friend [Damko](https://github.com/Damko757), and he just removed `print()` from `for-loop`.

-And suddenly there were good sorting times :)
+And suddenly sorting times acceptably dropped :)

-TODO: makefile how to run